ramrom/rams_dot_files/cheatsheets/java_cheatsheet.md

 ArrayList<String> mylist = new ArrayList<String>();
 mylist.add("hi");
 mylist.add(0, "new");  // add "new" string at index 0, so mylist ==> { "new", "hi" }
-mylist.get(1)  // ==> "hi", get value at index 1
+mylist.size()   // returns 2, size returns length, not capacity of ArrayList mylist.get(1)  // ==> "hi", get value at index 1
 mylist.remove(1);  // mylist ==> { "new" }
 mylist.set(0, "dude");  // mylist ==> { "dude" }